zkoch/zkoch.github.io/pr-detect-avail.md

 We would still prefer that merchants not be able to simply iterate through the entire set of payment methods and determine availability for privacy reasons.
 As such, `canMakeActivePayment` will be limited in the following way:

 * canMakeActivePayment can only be called once per top-level domain in a 30-minute window
+* canMakeActivePayment can be called multiple times within 30-minute window if the set of payment methods is the same

 We would, however, be accepting that payment requests that are instantiated with only a single form of payment available would leak whether or now that single form of payment was available.
 This does not strike me as overly problematic, even if not ideal.